 First, a brief note on currency-hedging.
-As Link is not a tactical investment manager, the decision to hedge the Canadian Dollar to investments outside of Canada when possible is a logical decision for us to make.
+As Link is not a tactical investment manager, we do not hedge currency.
 Changes to the CAN/US or CAN/Euro exchange rates will affect investment returns depending on whether the CAN dollar strengthens or weakens against said currency.
-By making a conscious decision to hedge or not hedge, Link is in effect "making a call" on the direction of exchange rates.
-This does not fit into our overall philosophy which is long-term, index-tracking portfolio construction and as such we will not make these tactical decisions.
-Portfolios will only include unhedged ETFs if there are no hedged alternatives available.
+By making a conscious decision to hedge, Link is in effect "making a call" on the direction of exchange rates.
+This does not fit into our overall philosophy, which is long-term, index-tracking portfolio construction and as such we will not make these tactical decisions.
+Portfolios will only include unhedged ETFs whenever possible.